 Diapers and Changing Gear

-This includes diaper cream, wipes, and a changing pad.
+This includes diaper cream, wipes, and a portable changing pad.
 You can use a blanket as a changing pad in a pinch, but most diaper bags come with a changing pad already, so you might as well use it.
 They tend to have more cushion and are much easier to clean if there is spillage.
 In the absence of running water, you might be surprised to see how many wipes you use, so packing plenty is key.
 They’re good for just about everything.
 Depending on your environment, you might also want to take some antibacterial wipes in case you need to wipe anything down.

 Food and Drink